RGafiyatullin/rust-demo-2025-10-08/README.md

 - balances.
 - transactions.

-Balances are pruned when possible (i.e. zero-balance, no funds held, not locked).
+If env `ACCOUNT_PRUNING_ENABLED=1` is set, balances are pruned when possible (i.e. zero-balance, no funds held, not locked).

-Transactions are pruned upon chargeback (the spec only mentions chargeback as a final transition; any other transaction — may be disputed).
+Transaction-IDs are recycled: if a transaction is not disputed (i.e. in the state Withdrawal or Deposited) — it may be pruned according to the LRU policy (Default cache size — 64M; Configurable via env `TX_LRU_SIZE`).

 The engine does not require the whole input data set materialized in order to process it; it requires a single transaction at a time.

-The balances of different accounts are independent, so if necessary, separate engines can be used to process distinct sets of accounts (i.e. shard by client-id).
+The balances of different accounts are independent, so if necessary, separate engines can be used to process distinct sets of accounts at the cost of allowing coinciding tx-ids in different shards.

 ## Maintainability